 There are very few things that are more frustrating than a computer that is running slow – especially if you are relying on your computer to finish important work, study or meet strict deadlines.
-Before you loose your cool, here are a few things that you can check to help things get faster.
+Before you lose your cool, here are a few things that you can check to help things get faster.

 Reboot your computer